Jean-Paul Enthoven: Career

 Close to Maurice Clavel - whom he occasionally replaces for his television column - he is nonetheless much appreciated by the editor of the newspaper who consults him for the choice of a word in his editorial or the ongoing debates in the Parisian microcosm.
 With the latter two, he actively supports the media blossoming of the "Nouveaux Philosophes" and their leader, his friend Bernard-Henri Lévy.
 He admired the latter immensely and had such strong ties with him that all they lacked was "to be homosexual in order to mix and mingle", even more than they are.
 Witness at his wedding (like Gilles Hertzog), having breakfast every Saturday morning with him, he shares his passions as his concern for aesthetic appearance.

 From the early 1980s, he took on more and more editorial responsibilities.
 Thus, in 1983, he took over the direction of the "Biblio-Essais" series founded by Bernard-Henri Lévy at Grasset.
 In 1984, he left his position as Assistant Editor-in-Chief of the Nouvel Observateur to head the Hachette-Littérature publishing house.

 In 1986, he returned to the publishing house Grasset & Fasquelle as editorial director.

-Since 1993, he has been editorial advisor to the editorial board of the weekly magazine Le Point where he publishes literary reviews.
+Since 1993, he has been an editorial advisor to the editorial board of the weekly magazine Le Point where he publishes literary reviews.

 In 1997, he co-wrote the film Day and Night with Bernard-Henri Lévy.

 Since 2011, he has been a member of the jury of the prix Saint-Germain.